UnLimited TRAnsfers for Multi-Modal Route Planning: An Efficient Solution: Query Algorithms

 \section{Query Algorithms}

+ULTRA shortcuts can be combined with any public transit query algorithm that normally requires one-hop transfers.
+The idea is to replace the original transfer graph with the precomputed shortcuts and run the algorithm on the resulting network.
+Some algorithms, including RAPTOR, CSA and TB, normally require that the transfer graph is transitively closed.
+While this is not the case for the ULTRA shortcut graph, this is not a problem: Theorem~\ref{th:correctness} proves that journeys with two consecutive shortcut edges are never required to answer a query correctly.
+Accordingly, if a transitive edge is missing in the shortcut graph, we know that it is never required as part of an optimal journey.

-The shortcuts obtained by \ultra~can in principle be combined with any public transit~query algorithm that normally requires a transitively closed transfer graph, such as RAPTOR~\cite{delling2014}, CSA~\cite{dibbelt2013, dibbelt2018}, or Trip-Based Routing~\cite{witt2015}.
-The basic idea of the query algorithm is to simply use one of the above algorithms together with our precomputed shortcut graph instead of the original transfer graph.
-However, our shortcut graph only represents transfers between two trips, and does not provide any information for transferring from the source to the first trip or from the last trip to the target.
-In this section we describe how the public transit algorithms can be modified in order to handle initial and final transfers efficiently.
+While the shortcut graph covers intermediate transfers between two trips, it does not provide any information for transferring from the source to the first trip or for transferring from the last trip to the target.
+In this section we describe how initial and final transfers can be integrated into the query algorithms efficiently.
+Additionally, we describe optimizations for the TB query algorithm that make it more efficient in a scenario with unlimited transfers.